ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The Complete Guide to Asynchronous JavaScript (Part 3) - <a href="https://medium.com/@sumitcodes/the-complete-guide-to-asynchronous-javascript-part-3-87a580ff8db7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sumit Jha`**

+<blockquote>Browser APIs: How JavaScript Performs Work Without Blocking the Main Thread
+Continue reading on Medium »</blockquote>

+<h3>2.
+Can You Predict the Output?
+13 JavaScript Snippets That Decide Interviews. - <a href="https://medium.com/codetodeploy/can-you-predict-the-output-13-javascript-snippets-that-decide-interviews-be1e31ea9c1c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shubham Sanjaykumar patil`**

+<blockquote>Interviewers do not ask these questions to be mean.
+They ask them because each one shows whether you really understand how JavaScript…
+Continue reading on CodeToDeploy »</blockquote>

+<h3>3.
 Building an Interactive Node.js CLI with the readline Module - <a href="https://deepakjais.medium.com/building-an-interactive-node-js-cli-with-the-readline-module-c2703534891f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Deepak`**

 <blockquote>If you’ve ever wanted your Node.js script to pause, ask a question, and wait for a person to type an answer, you don’t need a third-party…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 JavaScript Throttling Explained: 3 Types, Timelines, Use Cases & Implementation - <a href="https://medium.com/@arpitabiswal777/javascript-throttling-explained-3-types-timelines-use-cases-implementation-b8a98ad74bc9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Arpitabiswal`**